cypher-ml/cuda8merCounter/README.md

-# CUDA 8-mer Frequency Analysis in the Human Genome: Final Submission  This document contains the complete source code, build scripts, and technical report for the CUDA 8-mer Frequency Analysis project.  ---  ## 1.
-Project Overview and Instructions (`README.md`)  ### Project Summary This project implements a high-performance, parallel 8-mer counter for large-scale genomic data using CUDA.
-It includes a multi-threaded CPU version for baseline comparison and a GPU-accelerated version for massive speedup.
-The implementation follows a producer-consumer model to efficiently handle file I/O and computation.  ### Project Structure
+# CUDA 8-mer Frequency Analysis in the Human Genome:

+## 1. Project Overview and Instructions (`README.md`)

+### Project Summary This project implements a high-performance, parallel 8-mer counter for large-scale genomic data using CUDA.
+It includes a multi-threaded CPU version for baseline comparison and a GPU-accelerated version for speedup.
+The implementation follows a producer-consumer model to efficiently handle file I/O and computation.

 ### How to Set Up and Run